UWrc/UWrc.github.io/docs/tools/python.md

 title: Python
 ---

 Python is a scripting and general purpose programming language with a rich ecosystem of computational libraries.
-On Hyak it's widely used for machine learning (PyTorch, TensorFlow), data science, and general computing.
+On both Hyak Klone and Tillicum it's widely used for machine learning (PyTorch, TensorFlow), data science, and general computing.
 We recommend using the **Conda module** (`module load conda`) as the primary way to manage Python environments on both Hyak Klone and Tillicum.
 The Conda module was previously available only on Tillicum and is now fully supported on Klone as well.
 Using the Conda module means no Miniconda installation is required, more efficient storage usage, and cleaner, isolated Python environments that are easier to debug, reproduce, and clean up.
 For users who need full reproducibility and portability, [**containers**](#containers) are an alternative approach.

 ## Conda Module